 If the driver host for a Spark Streaming application fails, it can lose data that has been received but not yet processed.
 To ensure that no data is lost, you can use Spark Streaming recovery.
+Recovery uses a combination of a write-ahead log and checkpoints.
 Spark writes incoming data to HDFS as it is received and uses this data to recover state if a failure occurs.